ivanovro/spark-optimization/README.md

 We need up to 8-12G memory to run all required Docker containers.
 Don't forget to change this setting on Docker Desktop.

 ### Build Docker images
 This builds all images needed for the setup.
+You can avoid building images and use the ones set by default.
 ```
-./build.sh
+make build
 ```

 ### Start application
 ```
-# download data, specify --with-csv if you want to download and unzip data in csv format (100Gb) as well
+# download data
-./collect_data.sh
+make get-data

 # this will start Docker compose application
-./start.sh
+make up
 ```

 ## Application URLs